A SLAB LEAK Is Caused By A Leaking Water-Supply Pipe — 17 Signs You Have One

 DFW homes are built on what is called “floating slabs”.
 These slabs are designed to accommodate minimal movement without damage.
 The only water to minimize slab movement is to keep soil moisture levels consistent at the outside edges of the slab (moisture level stays increasing consistent father toward the center of the house).

 Al’s Plumbing, Heating & A/C performs Slab Leak Detection and Repairs.
-Due to the many benefits of tunneling under the slab (versus busting through it) Al’s chooses this preferred method to gain access to pipes needing repaired or replaced.
+Due to the many benefits of tunneling under the slab (versus busting through it) Al’s chooses this preferred method to gain access to pipes needing to be repaired or replaced.

 Al’s provides full-service plumbing, heating and air conditioning services.
 This includes maintenance, repairs and replacements as needed to restore your home to its correct state.
 Al’s provides 24/7 Emergency Service for both Plumbing and HVAC (heating, ventilation and cooling) Systems.
 Al’s repairs all brands of water heaters, air conditioners, heat pumps and gas & electric furnaces.
 Al’s sells and installs Rheem Professional-Grade Water Heaters.
 We also sell and install new HVAC Systems from: American Standard (same company as Trane), Ameristar (value-priced HVAC Systems from American Standard) and Coleman HVAC Systems.